Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

-\paragraph{Overview.} As reviewed in \cref{sec:dp_review}, a PTAS has been shown for SFP in the offline setting \cite{DBLP:journals/algorithmica/BateniH12, DBLP:journals/talg/BorradaileKM15}.
-Our overall approach for the streaming algorithm is to modify this algorithm, which is based on dynamic programming (DP).
-Observe that one important reason that the DP requires $\Omega(n)$ space is that $\Omega(n)$ leaves in the quad-tree have to be considered as basic subproblems which correspond to singletons.
-To make the DP use only $\widetilde{O}(\poly(k))$ space, we wish to use only $\widetilde{O}(\poly(k))$ leaf nodes.
-Indeed, since each internal node in the quad-tree has degree~$4$, the total number of squares to consider is thus $\widetilde{O}(\poly(k))$.
-Furthermore, we design an algorithm that runs in time and space $\widetilde{O}(\poly(k))$ and finds an $(\alpha_2 + \epsilon)$-approximate estimation for each new leaf and each DP subproblem associated with it.
+\paragraph{Overview.} Our approach for the streaming algorithm relies on a novel modification of the known PTAS for SFP in the offline setting \cite{DBLP:journals/algorithmica/BateniH12, DBLP:journals/talg/BorradaileKM15}, which is based on dynamic programming (DP).
+One important reason why the DP requires $\Omega(n)$ space is that $\Omega(n)$ leaves in the quadtree have to be considered as basic subproblems which correspond to singletons.
+To make the DP use only $\poly(k\cdot \log \Delta)$ space, we will use only $O(k\cdot \log \Delta)$ leaf nodes.
+Then, since each internal node in the quadtree has degree~$4$, the total number of squares to consider is $O(k\cdot \log \Delta)$.
+Furthermore, we design an algorithm that runs in time and space $\poly(k\cdot \log \Delta)$ and finds an $(\alpha_2 + \epsilon)$-approximate estimation for each new leaf and each DP subproblem associated with it.
 Finally, we apply the DP using such leaves as basic subproblems to obtain the estimation.
-We start with a description of this approach in the offline setting (\cref{sec:offline}), and we make it streaming in \cref{sec:streaming}.
-We then give the proof of Theorem~\ref{thm:main-precise} in Section~\ref{sec:proof_kd}.
+We start in \cref{sec:offline} with a description of this approach in the offline setting, and then present its streaming implementation in \cref{sec:streaming_simp_square,sec:streaming_comp_check,sec:streaming_dp}.
+We then complete the proof of Theorem~\ref{thm:main-precise} in Section~\ref{sec:proof_kd}.